JetBrains/intellij-platform-plugin-template/README.md

 To start with the actual implementation, you may check our [IntelliJ Platform SDK DevGuide][docs], which contains an introduction to the essential areas of the plugin development together with dedicated tutorials.

 > [!WARNING]
-> Don't forget to remove all non-needed sample code files with their corresponding registration entries in `plugin.xml`.
+> Remember to remove all non-needed sample code files with their corresponding registration entries in `plugin.xml`.

 For those who value example codes the most, there are also available [IntelliJ SDK Code Samples][gh:code-samples] and [IntelliJ Platform Explorer][jb:ipe] – a search tool for browsing Extension Points inside existing implementations of open-source IntelliJ Platform plugins.